johncwelch/Get-PSChooseFileName/README.md

 A string representing a POSIX path or a string reading userCancelError

 ## EXAMPLE
-Basic Choose Folder: Get-ChooseFileName
+Basic Choose File Name:

+	Get-ChooseFileName

 That will give you a dialog that lets you choose a single folder

 ## EXAMPLE

 Choose Folder with custom prompt:

 	Get-ChooseFileName -chooseFileNamePrompt "My Custom Prompt"

 ## EXAMPLE

 Choose file name starting in a specified folder:

 	Get-ChooseFolder -defaultLocation "/Some/unix/path"